Themes in Steamy East and related fiction

 Nothing quiet on the Eastern front

-While the shear scale and intensity of the Pacific War may warrant it a central place in regional history, its causes and effects are reflected in all related wars past, contemporary, and future.
+While the shear scale and intensity of the Pacific War warrants it a central place in regional history, its causes and effects are reflected in all related wars past, present, and future.
 I am introducing the expression "Asian and Pacific wars" to refer to the entire set of such closely related wars, including:

 1. The Pacific War as part of World War II, and all contemporary wars in Asia

-3. All wars that have followed World War II in Asia and the Pacific and are part of its legacy -- including the revolutionary war in China in the late 1940s, the Korean War in the early 1950s, and the two wars that embroiled Vietnam and other countries in Indochina from the late 1940s to the mid 1970s.
+3. All wars that have followed World War II in Asia and the Pacific and are part of its legacy -- including the revolutionary war in China that began in 1927, was put on hold from 1937 to resist Japan, resumed when Japan surrendered to the Allied Powers in 1945, and climaxed in 1949 when communist forces drove ROC to Taiwan and established the People's Republic of China, the Korean War from 1950-1953, and the two wars that embroiled Vietnam and other countries in Indochina from the late 1940s to the mid 1970s.

 Korean War